zerynth/docs/docs/reference/libs/fortebit/iot/docs/examples.md

 ## HTTP

-A simple example connecting a device to the OKDO IoT cloud using the HTTP protocol
+A simple example connecting a device to the OKDO IoT cloud using the HTTP protocol.